kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 [Archimedes of Syracuse](https://en.wikipedia.org/wiki/Archimedes)^[His very name, Archimedes, means "master thinker" in Greek.] (Ἀρχιμήδης, 287--212 BCE) was a [polymath](https://www.vocabulary.com/dictionary/polymath#:~:text=Definitions%20of%20polymath,of%20great%20and%20varied%20learning) and genius of the ancient world.
 He was one of the greatest mathematicians the world has ever known.
 By today's standards, he would be called a mathematician, physicist, engineer, and astronomer, [all rolled into one](https://www.ldoceonline.com/dictionary/all-rolled-into-one).
 He is perhaps most famous for running out of his bathtub naked exclaiming ["Eureka"](https://www.dictionary.com/browse/eureka)---Greek for "I have found it"---oblivious of those around him.
 The principle that he had then discovered---that the upthrust on a body submerged in a fluid is equal to the weight of fluid displaced---is known as [Archimedes' Principle](https://www.britannica.com/science/Archimedes-principle).

 ![Archimedes of Syracuse.^[Domenico Fetti's 1620 painting entitled _Archimedes Thoughtful_.
-Public domain.]]({attach}images/Domenico-Fetti_Archimedes_1620.jpg){#fig:archimedes width=70% .modal-target}
+Public domain.]]({attach}images/Domenico-Fetti_Archimedes_1620.jpg){#fig:archimedes width=50% .modal-target}

 Among the many accomplishments of Archimedes is his method for estimating $\pi$, which was the best approximation for almost 1900 years.
 And it was not based on using a length of string, superimposing it on a circle, and getting an estimate! \emojifont :wink:\normalfont

 What is even more remarkable is that Archimedes made his discovery _without_ the benefit of:

+(a) the real numbers;

-(a) algebra;
+(b) algebra;

-(b) trigonometry;
+(c) trigonometry;

-(c) decimal (positional) notation; and
+(d) decimal (positional) notation; and

-(d) calculators.
+(e) calculators.

-Instead he applied the theorem of Pythagoras and extracted square roots laboriously by hand.
+Instead he applied the theorem of Pythagoras and extracted rational values for square roots laboriously by hand.
 His method is also an excellent geometrical illustration of the idea of a [_limit_](https://www.britannica.com/science/limit-mathematics), with which he was doubtless familiar.
 It is known that Archimedes was familiar with what we now know as integral calculus, and it is possible that he may have anticipated differential calculus as well.

 Archimedes devised an ingenious method for estimating the circumference of a circle.
 He used a sophisticated algorithm that allowed him to obtain successively more accurate values for the circumference of a circle, and therefore of $\pi$.